-Restorative gardens and related park programming must be accessible and welcoming for people with a range of physical and sensory needs, including people who are neurodiverse or experiencing mental health challenges.
+Restorative gardens and related park programming must be accessible and welcoming for people with a range of physical and sensory needs, including people who have mental health disabilities or are neurodiverse.
 Consulting with these groups will be critical to create a space they feel comfortable in.